 17. Other Essential Oils

 Some essential oils work well against pests, such as termites.
-Wintergreen oil is one of the most effective ones [4].
+Wintergreen oil is among the most effective [4].

 Other oils that may help repel termites include lavender, tea tree, and cedarwood.
 Therefore, use these essential oils to make a DIY termite spray.